 Selling and exchanging gift cards through CardCash

-Like Cardpool, CardCash.com buys gift cards directly from consumers, offering up to 92% cash back for your unwanted gift cards.
-But where Cardpool lets you choose between selling online and trading for cash at a physical exchange location, CardCash operates exclusively online.
+CardCash.com buys gift cards directly from consumers, offering up to 92% cash back for your unwanted gift cards.
+Catering to the ease of digital exchanges, CardCash operates exclusively online.

-Additionally, CardCash features a noticeably more robust list of accepted gift cards: Along with popular options like Target and Walmart, you can sell gift cards from places like 7-Eleven, Costco, Starbucks and Uber Eats, none of which are currently an option with Cardpool.
+Additionally, CardCash features a robust list of accepted gift cards.
+Along with popular options such as Target and Walmart, you can sell gift cards from places like 7-Eleven, Costco, Starbucks and Uber Eats.

 Once you’ve selected your desired payment method – via check in the mail, ACH deposit or PayPal Express Checkout – enter your gift card number and PIN.

-If you’d rather swap out your gift cards for others than sell them for cash, CardCash is one of your best bets.
-Indeed, the site offers up to 11% more value for your cards if you trade them instead of selling.
+If you’d rather exchange your gift card for other store options, CardCash is one of your best bets.
+Indeed, the site offers up to 11% more value for your cards if you trade the gift card rather than sell it.

 That said, the site’s selection of alternatives is limited.
-Currently, you can only choose to swap your gift card for a card at Amazon, Bed Bath & Beyond, CVS Pharmacy, eBay, GameStop, The Home Depot, Lowe’s, Overstock, Starbucks and Uber Eats.
+Currently, you can choose to exchange your gift card for a card at Amazon, Bed Bath & Beyond, CVS Pharmacy, eBay, GameStop, The Home Depot, Lowe’s, Overstock, Starbucks or Uber Eats.

 Selling gift cards through Raise

-Unlike Cardpool and CardCash, Raise.com does not buy gift cards directly from consumers.
+Unlike CardCash, Raise.com does not buy gift cards directly from consumers.
 Instead, Raise hosts an online marketplace where you can list your gift cards for sale or buy from other independent sellers.

 Raise does not charge an upfront fee for hosting your gift card listing.
-Instead, if your card sells, the site deducts a 15% fee from your final sale price and forwards you the rest.
+Instead, if your card sells, the site deducts a 15% fee (plus $2.75 or 1% of the value of the physical card for shipping) from your final sale price and forwards you the rest.
 Raise also handles the actual transaction process, so you won’t need to deal directly with buyers.
 Simply list your cards and ship any physical cards once sold.
 You can receive payment via check in the mail, PayPal or ACH deposit.

 Raise is also unique in letting you set your own price for your gift cards.
 In theory, this could allow you to squeeze a bit more value out of your cards – but there’s also no guarantee they will sell.
-Cardpool and CardCash, on the other hand, make you a guaranteed offer you can take or leave.
+CardCash, on the other hand, makes you a guaranteed offer you can take or leave.

-Yes, all three sites are legitimate businesses and should offer more security than you’ll find selling cards yourself on a site like eBay or Craigslist.
-That said, each has faced its share of customer complaints.
+Yes, both are legitimate businesses and should offer more security than you’ll find selling gift cards yourself on a site like eBay or Craigslist.
+That said, each has faced its share of customer complaints and neither are accredited with the Better Business Bureau, so be aware.

-CardCash’s BBB profile also notes a number of complaints, mostly from customers who’d bought gift cards on the site and had their card balances disappear after the site’s 45-day guarantee expired.
-Overall, however, CardCash holds a B+ rating from the bureau.
+CardCash’s BBB profile also notes a number of complaints, mostly from customers who had bought gift cards on the site and then had their card balances disappear after the site’s 45-day guarantee expired.

-Raise fares best of all, holding an A rating from the Better Business Bureau.
-That said, the site’s customer service rating averages around 2 stars on the Better Business Bureau site and at Trustpilot.
+Raise’s customer service rating averages around 1 star on the Better Business Bureau site and 2 stars at Trustpilot.
 Like CardCash, most of Raise’s complaints relate to issues with buying gift cards, with some customers alleging the site performed a hard pull on their credit report.

-We’ve reached out to each of these companies for comment on their customer service reputation and are awaiting comment.
+We’ve reached out to both companies for comment on their customer service reputation and are awaiting comment.

 How to donate gift cards